Updated: May 10

 On the other hand, home confinement offers an opportunity to improve interaction between parents and children, by involving the latter in family activities and improving their autonomy capacities for the youngest.
 With the right parenting approaches, confinement could be beneficial, strengthening family ties and taking the time to respond to children's psychological needs.

-How to reduce the negative effects of home confinement on your children
+How to reduce the negative effects of lockdown on your children

 Here are some tips to protect your children's physical and mental health during this difficult time: